 Why study engineering?

-Engineers balance creative design, analysis and applied science.
-They design, build and manage structures, machines, manufacturing processes and infrastructure.
+Our courses give you the skills to balance creative design, analysis and applied science.
+You will design, build and manage structures, machines, manufacturing processes and infrastructure.

 Careers in engineering